tugberkugurlu/AspNetCore.Identity.MongoDB/README.md

 [The library is available at NuGet.org](https://www.nuget.org/packages/AspNetCore.Identity.MongoDB).
 You can start using the library by integrating it into your `project.json` file.
 This library supports [`netstandard1.6`](https://docs.microsoft.com/en-us/dotnet/articles/standard/library).

+### Samples

+You can find some samples under [./samples](./samples) folder and each of the sample contain a README file on its own with the instructions showing how to run them.

 ## Contributors

  - [Matt Whetton](https://github.com/mattwhetton)